EveryMatrix: Clients

 In 2017, Tipico, the largest sports betting operator in Germany, signed with EveryMatrix to develop its casino offering.

 In 2017, EveryMatrix won the public tender for Norsk Tipping's procurement of the iGaming Integration Platform after a year-long selection process.
 EveryMatrix has been selected to supply the service, platform and integration via the CasinoEngine platform to Norsk Tipping's KongKasino, Bingoria, and FLAX brands.

 In 2019, the global sports betting, gaming and entertainment provider Flutter Entertainment joined the EveryMatrix client list with its brand Betfair.
 The agreement sees EveryMatrix selected to provide its CasinoEngine iGaming Integration Platform and a selection of market-specific gaming suppliers in Spain.

-In 2020, EveryMatrix won OPAP’s casino tender to provide casino services, platform, and front-end, together with RNG and live gaming content, to Greece's former state-owned gambling monopoly.
-EveryMatrix's CasinoEngine, the iGaming integration and productivity platform, and EveryMatrix’s BonusEngine were plugged into OPAP’s in-house wallet.
+In 2020, EveryMatrix won OPAP's casino tender to provide casino services, platform, and front-end, together with RNG and live gaming content, to Greece's former state-owned gambling monopoly.
+EveryMatrix's CasinoEngine, the iGaming integration and productivity platform, and EveryMatrix's BonusEngine were plugged into OPAP's in-house wallet.

 In June 2022, iGaming software provider EveryMatrix and National Lottery plc, a subsidiary of IZI Group plc, signed an agreement with the supplier to provide online games for the National Lottery of Malta.

-In July 2022, B2B platform provider EveryMatrix and German-based operator bet-at-home.com agreed to deliver the supplier’s turnkey solution.
-The Frankfurt-listed operator will replace its existing proprietary platform with EveryMatrix’s tech stack.
-EveryMatrix will supply bet-at-home with its turnkey solution, including sportsbook, casino platform, player management, payments module, and affiliate software.
-The agreement covers all the markets where bet-at-home is currently present, including their core regulated German market.

 In October 2022, B2B iGaming technology provider EveryMatrix was awarded the public tender to provide the Finnish state-owned gaming and lottery monopoly Veikkaus with casino content.
-The six years agreement was awarded to EveryMatrix and Veikkaus will integrate the supplier’s CasinoEngine solution and source a catalogue of 65 game providers.

 In January 2023, EveryMatrix won the Hungarian lottery tender for an online sportsbook platform and services.
-The provider has been awarded the public tender to provide the Hungarian state-owned gaming and lottery operator Szerencsejáték Zrt. with an end-to-end suite of digital sports betting software solutions and services for its online brand TippmixPro.
-In addition, EveryMatrix will provide a full range of turnkey software solutions and services across player account management; virtual sports; bonusing, acquisition, retention, and reactivation; payments and affiliate management.